Threshold Studies

 - ⚡ Trust The Glitch — errors as allies

-- ✍️ Autocorrect — language fights back
+- ✍️ Autocorrect — smooth the sharp

 - 🔁 Repost Until It Feels Original — repetition as authorship